Luke Cummo: Ultimate Fighting Championship

 Cummo faced Joe Stevenson in an officially sanction bout at The Ultimate Fighter 2 Finale on November 5, 2005.
 He lost the bout via a unanimous decision.
 Even though Cummo lost to Stevenson, his performance earned him a UFC contract.

 In Cummo's first match under a UFC contract at UFC Ultimate Fight Night 4, he defeated Jason Von Flue via unanimous decision.

 In his next fight, Cummo was defeated by Canadian fighter Jonathan Goulet, who scored a decision victory over Cummo with superior wrestling and ground control.

-Cummo then amassed a two fight win streak when he defeated Josh Haynes via knockout at UFC 69 on April 7, 2007 and defeated Edilberto de Oliveira via TKO at UFC Fight Night 11 on September 19, 2007.
+Cummo then amassed a two fight win streak when he defeated Josh Haynes via knockout at UFC 69 on April 7, 2007, and defeated Edilberto de Oliveira via TKO at UFC Fight Night 11 on September 19, 2007.

 Cummo next faced Luigi Fioravanti at UFC 82 on March 1, 2008.
 He lost the fight via unanimous decision.

 Cummo's last fight was a unanimous decision loss to Tamdan McCrory at UFC 87.
 His UFC record stands at 3 wins and 4 losses.

 Personal life

-Luke and his ex-wife Lara have two sons, Zachary Michael, who was born on October 7, 2007, and Maxwell Joseph, born April 24, 2009.
+Luke and his ex-wife Lara have two sons.